 A collection of short stories about places in London.
-My work, ‘Corridors of Power’, is featured alongside work by Chloe Aridjis, Salena Godden, Courttia Newland, Irenosen Okojie, Aki Schilz, Nikesh Shukla, Tim Wells, Will Wiles, Eley Williams and many others.
+My work, ‘Corridors of Power’ (about Annabel’s in Mayfair) is featured alongside work by Chloe Aridjis, Salena Godden, Courttia Newland, Irenosen Okojie, Aki Schilz, Nikesh Shukla, Tim Wells, Will Wiles, Eley Williams and many others.

 We Can Do Better Than This (Penguin Random House, 2021)

-Essay about trans people and the British media in the 2010s, in this anthology edited by Amelia Abraham.
-Also includes pieces by Travis Alabanza, Olly Alexander, Amrou Al-Kadhi, Mykki Blanco, Kate Bornstein, Beth Ditto, Shon Faye, Fox Fisher, Owen Jones, Phyll Opoku-Gyimah, Juno Roche, Wolfgang Tillmans and others.
+Essay about trans people and the British media in the 2010s.
+Edited by Amelia Abraham, the anthology also includes pieces by Travis Alabanza, Olly Alexander, Amrou Al-Kadhi, Mykki Blanco, Kate Bornstein, Beth Ditto, Shon Faye, Fox Fisher, Owen Jones, Phyll Opoku-Gyimah, Juno Roche, Wolfgang Tillmans and others.